metadata-research/yamz/README.md

     die-on-term = true

-Create a unit file `yamz.service` within the `/etc/systemd/system` directory. _usr1_ is a stand-in for the username that is associated with the running instance of your web server.
+Create a unit file `yamz.service` within the `/etc/systemd/system` directory. _usr1_ is a placeholder - you should replace it with an actual system user that you've created to run the web server application.

     [Unit]
     Description=uWSGI instance to serve yamz
     After=network.target

     [Service]
-    User=usr1
-    Group=www-data
-    WorkingDirectory=/home/usr1/yamz
+    User=your_username  # Replace with an actual system user you've created Group=www-data
-    ExecStart=uwsgi --ini yamz.ini
+    WorkingDirectory=/home/your_username/yamz  # Replace with actual user's home directory ExecStart=uwsgi --ini yamz.ini

     [Install]